fossasia/eventyay-tickets/video/docs/developer/api/chat.rst

 To send a simple text message::

     => ["chat.send", 1234, {"channel": "room_0", "event_type": "channel.message", "content": {"type": "text", "body": "Hello world"}}]
-    <- ["success", 1234, {}]
+    <- ["success", 1234, {"event": {"channel": "room_0", "event_type": "channel.message", "content": {"type": "text", "body": "Hello world"}, "sender": "user_todo", "event_id": 4}}]

-All clients in the room, including the client who sent the message itself, will get a broadcast (see above).
+All clients in the room will get a broadcast (see above).
+Currently, you will get the broadcast as well, so you should not show the chat message twice, but you also shouldn't rely on getting the broadcast since it might be removed in the future as a performance optimization.

 Event types
 ^^^^^^^^^^^